 CCS will facilitate this arrangement, but everything else is dependent on you and your creditors.

 Through the DMP, your creditors may offer you a lower interest rate and an extended repayment period.
 This means that you may be able to pay a lower instalment amount.

-However, unlike a Debt Consolidation Plan, a DMP doesn’t consolidate all your debts together under 1 lender.
+However, unlike a Debt Consolidation Plan, a DMP doesn’t consolidate all your debts together under 1 licensed lender.
 You’ll still need to continue paying your instalments to all of your original creditors for the duration of the DMP.